mikemoser/uber-departure-times/README.md

 Functionality

 - Only supports MUNI (e.g SF users)
-- Does not filter inactive routes (so downtown shows a lot of routes w/o predictions)
 - Uber estimates are mocked, "Request Uber" links to site, doesn't launch app
 - Ux dead end if location not found/allowed (should allow manual selection)
 - Doesn't consider accuracy of user location data